arsuq/Files/README.md

 ```
 files -p ext -ni -sp *.png -ext jpg
 ```
+### bing
+   Searches bing for images.
+The query could be a string or a path to an image for reverse visual search.
+   Args:

+    not interactive (-ni)
+    azure key (-key)
+    search query/file path (-q)
+    count (-count)
+    out file (-out)
+    The count doesn't affect the visual search results.
+They are always under 100.
+    Note that the Azure keys will probably be different for the text and image modes.

 ### colpick
    Picks columns by index from a file and copies them into a new file.